Noamiz/server-strategy/README.md

 - Exposing HTTP APIs (starting with authentication).
 - Using shared DTOs and contracts from [`common-strategy`](https://github.com/Noamiz/common-strategy).
-- Later: orchestrating business logic and persistence to PostgreSQL.
+- Orchestrating business logic and, later, persistence to PostgreSQL.

 ---